Fatah–Hamas Mecca Agreement: Mecca agreement text

 The text of the Mecca Agreement:

+Mahmoud Abbas's letter to Ismail Haniyeh

+The agreement was accompanied by a letter that authorized Hamas's leader Ismail Haniyeh to form a government, but on the condition that he "respect" agreements signed by the PLO, including the Oslo Accords.
+There was significant discussion as to what the word "respect" meant, as Hamas insisted it would "respect" PLO's agreements with Israel without fully "committing itself" to such agreements.

 Aftermath

 The agreement failed to unite the Palestinian National Authority and the Hamas Administration in Gaza.
 A further implementation agreement was signed in Doha in 2012, ratified by May 2012 Cairo agreement, both yet failing to promote joint elections.
 With the boycott of the Hamas, the Palestinian local elections of 2012 took place in October, without participation of Gazan residents.